The Avoidant Delay: Why It Takes Months to Feel and Process a Breakup

 And this pattern isn’t limited to breakups they initiate.
 It shows up just as strongly when they are the ones who are left.

 For instance, there are situations where an avoidantly attached person receives a breakup text and their body responds in a way that seems almost opposite to what most people expect.
-Instead of an increased heart rate because of the pain of rejection, my Fitbit showed a drop.
+Being an avoidant myself, I noticed that instead of an increased heart rate because of the pain of rejection, my Fitbit showed a drop.
 I took a few deep breaths, sent a very short, cordial, unemotional reply that was nothing close to what I actually felt, and then never reached out again and never looked at that break up text again.
 That was the moment the total emotional shutdown began.
+I deleted all texts and pictures from my phone, not out of anger, but out of a need to protect myself from feeling anything and also to reduce any urge later to look at them.
 My heart rate stayed low and steady for days afterward, reflecting a state of suppressed stress rather than the absence of it.

 A similar pattern appeared during experiences that would normally create strong emotional arousal, such as an intense physical event or something demanding like when I went skydiving.
 Rather than spiking, my heart rate lowered instead.